iamelias/VoiceChangeApp/README.md

 **PlaySoundsViewController:** This view controller contains 6 buttons each with its own sound effect.
 User taps the button to hear their recorded voice played back with button's sound effect.
 The playback options are: fast, slow, chipmunk, Darth Vader, echo, and reverb.
 Stop button force-stops the playback.
 The user can select back in nav bar to return to the recording screen where they can repeat record-playback process.

-**PlaySoundsViewController Audio Extention(Not Written by me):** Configures UI to be able to playback audio with AVAudioEngine
+**PlaySoundsViewController Audio Extention(not written by me):** Configures UI to be able to playback audio with AVAudioEngine